-The 15 temples form a single group with a larger temple – Thakurdwara shrine – in the centre.
+The 15 temples form a single group with a larger temple – Thakurdwara shrine – in the center.
 14 temples are cut only from the outside, but Thakurdwara – also from the inside.

 All temples are (or were) covered with intricate stone carvings of high quality but the most elaborate carvings adorn Thakurdwara.

 The entrance in this central temple is facing east.
 Entrance part has four massive columns.
 Further entrance in the main shrine – garb-griha – leads through especially ornate stone door.
-Inside the shrine are black stone images of Lord Rama, Sita and Laxmana.
-In the centre though stands a figure of Shiva.
+Inside the shrine are black stone images of Lord Rama, Sita, and Laxmana.
+In the center though stands a figure of Shiva.

-Art historicians consider that initially this temple was dedicated to Mahadeva (Shiva) and after an ancient earthquake was reshaped into a shrine of Rama.
+Art historians consider that initially this temple was dedicated to Mahadeva (Shiva) and after an ancient earthquake was reshaped into a shrine of Rama.